robertbetts/openid-whisperer/README.md

 ```commandline
 python -m pip --upgrade pip
 ```
 3. Install Poetry, this is the package manager for this project.
-Currently using 1.5.1
+Currently, using 1.5.1
 ```
 python -m pip install poetry
 ```